nickjackolaisen/BusinessInitiaitive/_posts/insurance/2023-07-01-lower_business_insurance.md

 title: 20 Tactics to CUT Your Business Insurance Costs
 layout: post
 date: 2023-07-01
-update_date: 2023-09-13
+update_date: 2023-11-20
 author: jack_nicholaisen
 summary: "Lower business risk with these steps to prevent damage and loss, ensuring a safer venture."
+permalink: /insurance/lower-your-business-insurance-costs/
-permalink: /lower-your-business-insurance-costs/
+redirect_from: /lower-your-business-insurance-costs/
 ---

 There is a lot that can go wrong when running a business.

 Property damage, bodily injury, financial losses, and a whole list of other disastrous situations can completely derail a perfectly good business.

 All it takes is one customer, client, or employee to experience some unfortunate turn of events and then they’ll be looking at your business to front the bill and recompense them for their losses.

 Depending on the extent of the damage, it can prevent your business’s growth or completely wreck your whole operation.

 Regardless of your line of work, there are many things you can do to reduce - and even completely eliminate potential risks.

 By getting business insurance, implementing preventative measures, and following safety guidelines, your business will be able to avoid total devastation and recover faster in the event something goes wrong.

 Insurance policies can be combined with the preventive measures list to further lower your risk of accidents or other events which may disrupt your business’s day-to-day operations.